 I couldn't shake the guilty feeling that it was my weight that had made him poorly.

-Concentrate on little goals Something in me clicked and after my six-week check up, I went back to my Wellness Workshop.
+Concentrate on little goals Something in me clicked and after my six-week check up, I went back to my WW Workshop.
 This time, I weighed in at 25st 11lb.
 I was overwhelmed, but my leader taught me to concentrate on little goals, like my first 7lb and then my first five per cent.

 We completely changed the way we ate at home.
 I looked up WW recipes online and when I was too tired or busy to cook, James would rustle up a WW ready meal.